phl043456-star/protein-env-representation/README.md

 # Example command for large complexes (e.g., Ribosome)
 python 4.7.py 6Q97.cif --out-dir results --no-pair-contacts --block-size 64

-Current stable version: 4.7

-4.7 introduces a Structure-of-Arrays (SoA) memory layout and global atom indexing, allowing the pipeline to process very large complexes (e.g. the 70S ribosome, >150k atoms) on a single 16 GB GPU.
-Numerical outputs are equivalent to v4.6; only the memory layout and performance characteristics have changed.

 # Protein Environment Representation